ztnixon97/WHU-Stereo/README.md

 # WHU-Stereo
-A large-scale dataset for stereo matching of high-resolution satellite imagery
+This repository contains: 1) a large-scale dataset for stereo matching of high-resolution satellite imagery, 2) several deep learning methods for stereo matching.